 Let's tell you about our role in NASA's exploration of space and the terrific team driving Australia's contribution to that vital and inspiring work.

-Currently supporting over 45 missions, the DSN ensures that the critical science obtained by robotic spacecraft in extreme environments at incredible distances makes it back home to Earth.
-High profile missions such as the Voyagers, Galileo, the Mars Rovers, Hubble, Cassini and Messenger's recent triumphs at Mercury will be well known to many of you, but dozens of other spacecraft are quietly engaged in work of equal importance that daily increases our understanding of our own small world and the universe.
+Currently supporting over 30 missions, the DSN ensures that the critical science obtained by robotic spacecraft in extreme environments at incredible distances makes it back home to Earth.
+High profile missions such as the Voyagers, the Mars Rovers, and Hubble will be well known to many of you, but dozens of other spacecraft are quietly engaged in work of equal importance that daily increases our understanding of our own small world and the universe.

 Technology, science and engineering excellence are obviously critical, but the real key to getting the job done for NASA is the quality of the Australian and international personnel communicating with the spacecraft, operating and maintaining the equipment, and keeping all aspects of CDSCC and the broader DSN running smoothly.